krnick/krnick/README.md

 JunWei is a malware researcher at Recorded Future Triage Sandbox, interested in the field of reverse engineering, malware analysis, threat intelligence, and developing tools to aid malware analysis.
 He has been very involved in the security community, previously leading Quark-Engine and mentoring GSoC under the Honeynet Project.

-Outside of work, I volunteer for the PyCon TW community.
-I have been a member of the Review Board since 2020 and served as the PyCon APAC 2022 Program Chair.
-I truly enjoy contributing to the community and helping to organize the PyCon Taiwan program committee.
+Outside of work, he volunteers for the PyCon TW community, has been a member of the Review Board since 2020, and served as the PyCon APAC 2022 Program Chair.
+He is passionate about contributing to the community and helping to organize the PyCon Taiwan program committee.

-Also, I enjoy sharing my security and malware research through giving talks and have presented at various security conferences such as Black Hat Asia, DEFCON BTV, Virus Bulletin, HITB, and ROOTCON.
+He also enjoys sharing his security and malware research through talks.
+He has presented at various security conferences, such as Black Hat Asia, DEFCON BTV, Virus Bulletin, HITB, and ROOTCON.

 #### Open Source Community